-The housing choice voucher program places the choice of housing in the hands of the individual family.
-A housing voucher holder is advised of the unit size for which it is eligible based on family size and composition.
+The HCV program places the choice of housing in the hands of the individual family.
+An HCV holder is advised of the unit size for which they are eligible, based on family size and composition.

 The housing unit selected by the family must meet an acceptable level of health and safety before OCHA can approve the unit.
-When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the landlord over the lease terms, OCHA must inspect the dwelling and determine that the rent requested is reasonable.
+When the voucher holder finds a unit that they wish to occupy, and reaches an agreement with the landlord over the lease terms, OCHA must inspect the dwelling and determine that the rent requested is reasonable.

-A family which receives a housing voucher can select a unit with a rent that is below or above the payment standard.
-The housing voucher family must pay 30% of its monthly adjusted gross income for rent and utilities, and if the unit rent is greater than the payment standard the family is required to pay the additional amount.
+A family which receives a voucher can select a unit with a rent that is below or above the payment standard.
+The housing voucher family must pay 30% of its monthly adjusted gross income for rent and utilities.
+If the unit rent is greater than the payment standard, the family is required to pay the additional amount.
 By law, whenever a family moves to a new unit where the rent exceeds the payment standard, the family may not pay more than 40 percent of its adjusted monthly income for rent.

 The rent subsidy